d18w/d18w.github.io/research.md

 <ul>
-<li>Greedy Gray codes for some restricted classes of binary words.
+<li><a rel="prefetch" href="https://drive.google.com/file/d/1WzS2KmlZoTPLhZQoJOVXAB8LnwiZaUJV/view?usp=sharing">Greedy Gray codes for some restricted classes of binary words</a>.
 Nathanaël Hassler, Vincent Vajnovszki, and Dennis Wong.
 In Proceeding of the 13th International Conference on Random Generation of Combinatorial Structures Polyominoes and Tilings, 2024 (To Appear).</li>